nyu-pl-fa18/class07/README.md

   else x * fac (x + 1)
 ```

-If multiple definitions have recursive dependencies, they can be
+If multiple definitions have mutually recursive dependencies, they can be
-combined with `and`:
+defined with `let rec ... and ...`:

 ```ocaml
 let rec f x = g x